Screening for intracranial aneurysm

 The probability of rupture is related to the size of the aneurysm.
 Small aneurysms (less than 6 mm in diameter) are most commonly identified with screening, and these are at low risk for rupture (figure 1) .
 In addition, patients with smaller aneurysms (<10 mm) that have ruptured have a better prognosis than larger aneurysm rupture .

-Aneurysm surgery is associated with significant morbidity in mortality.
+Aneurysm surgery is associated with significant morbidity and mortality.
 In an international multicenter report of 1449 patients with unruptured intracranial aneurysms, the rate of surgery-related morbidity and mortality in those without a prior history of bleeding from a different aneurysm was 18 percent at 30 days and 16 percent at one year .
 The one-year rates were affected by age: 6.5 percent under age 45; 14 percent between the ages of 45 and 64; and 32 percent over the age of 64.
 (See "Treatment of aneurysmal subarachnoid hemorrhage".)

 - Tidswell P, Dias PS, Sagar HJ, et al. Cognitive outcome after aneurysm rupture: relationship to aneurysm site and perioperative complications.
 Neurology 1995; 45:875.